Callum Harkin: Early career

 Harkin attended St Patrick's College, Silverstream however he didn't achieve regular game time while at school, initially playing halfback.
 He spent a year in Ireland as a member of Ulster's academy playing for Malone RFC, before returning to the Wellington club rugby competitions, playing originally for Eastbourne before moving to Old Boy's University.

 Professional career

 Harkin has represented in the National Provincial Championship since 2024, being named in their squad for the 2024 Bunnings NPC.
 He was in talks to join the Dallas Jackals ahead of the 2021 Major League Rugby season, however the team did not compete that season.
 He was called into the squad ahead of Round 1 of the 2025 Super Rugby Pacific season, making his debut in the same fixture.

+In 2026, Harkin formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.
+Harkin scored one of the Hurricanes' nine tries.